kirknorthrop/updown/README.md

 ### Up Down London assets

-Applies to all PNG and ICO graphics files, and all contents of the `website` directory.
+Applies to all PNG and ICO graphics files, and all contents of the `templates` directory.

-Copyright (C) 2013-2023 Kirk Northrop and Christiane Link.
+Copyright © 2013-2023 Kirk Northrop and Christiane Link.
 All rights reserved.

 These files must not be re-used without express written permission from Up Down London, who are contactable via <https://www.updownlondon.com/>.